TuritoYuenan/pflanzen-monitor/README.md

 > See [HARDWARE.md](HARDWARE.md) for list of hardware components

+## Features

+- Read temperature, humidity, lightness and soil moisture values
+- Display the values on an LCD screen
+- Send the values to Blynk
+- Power efficient: Sleep after 60 seconds, then wake up 60 seconds later

 ## Usage

 1. Create a new Blynk device with 4 datastreams for temperature, humidity, lightness and soil moisture.